greymass/vaulta-dev/documents/stage-1.md

 This msig proposal delegates responsibility to select people.
 They will form a transition team.
 The transition team will research and bootstrap this entity on behalf of the network.

+The transition team will consist of 5 members.
+Decisions require 4 out of 5 members to agree.
+The team acts as a temporary board during the transition period.

 The group will work to achieve a sensible structure in terms of cost and governance.
-The transition team will be disbanded after the VNT is created and an initial board of directors is in place.
+The transition team will hand over control to the first board once it is selected.

-**Note**: The transition team will be defined before Proposal 2.
-This document v6 is ready for Proposal 1.
-A future version will add transition team details before Proposal 2.
+**Note**: The transition team will be defined before MSIG 2.
+This document is ready for MSIG 1.
+A future version will add transition team details before MSIG 2.

 ### VNT Transition Team: Immediate Priorities

-Network leadership will identify individuals or entities capable of leading the creation of this entity.
-This will include:
+The transition team's priorities include:

-- Research the best region to incorporate and legal structure
+- Research the appropriate Canadian non-profit legal structure
-- Identify a sufficient number of board members and recruit them to the future VNT board
+- Determine minimal necessary staff and services for the VNT
-- Present the network leadership with a researched plan for approval using a symbolic msig
+- Select the first Board of Directors
 - Create the legal entity and coordinate the transfer of assets from the Foundation
-- Reach consensus with [Block Producers](#understanding-network-ownership) on the members of the first Board of Directors

 ### VNT Scope